Part 7 - Administrative and Interpretive Regulations

 3.2.2. request feedback on the information provided in Subsection 3.2.1.

 3.3.
-Despite Subsection 3.1, pre-application notification is not required for Direct Control Rezoning Amendment applications for designated historic resources, where the character of the development is not significantly altered or the Use is not being changed or significantly intensified.
+Despite Subsection 3.1,pre-application notification is not required for Direct Control Rezoning Amendment applications where the intensity and Use of the development is not significantly increased. a

 4.1.
 In addition to the application requirements detailed in Subsection 2.1 of Section 7.50, a Direct Control Rezoning Amendment application must include: